Tuade1/Tuade1/README.md

 - 👋 Hi, I’m Ademola Oriola
 - 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning phython and c programming languages
+- 🌱 I’m currently learning python and c programming languages
 - 💞️ I’m looking to collaborate on different projects at the beginner level
 - 📫 How to reach me. email: oriolaademola@gmail.com